-[This is one of the most powerful scene's I've read in literature.
-The context: Isaac, a Jewish symphony conductor, speaks to Paula, a Jewish opera singer who has lost her voice after the shock of learning details about her father’s suffering at Auschwitz.]
+[This is one of the most powerful scene's I have come across in literature.
+Isaac, a Jewish symphony conductor, speaks to Paula, a Jewish opera singer who has lost her voice after the shock of learning details about her father’s suffering at Auschwitz.
+As a ten year-old, the father's job had been to arrange bodies on a pallet so that when they were cremated the fat would collect efficiently for later use.
+Her father would never discuss what happened, but she wanted to know and had asked someone she met in Europe on tour who knew him in the concentration camp.]

 Isaac pounded his chest, gestured with his powerful conductor’s arms.
 His eyes were so bright and fierce, he looked like he wanted to shake me until I could hear him, until I could swallow the rage he was offering me.